cadin/plotter-postcard/README.md

 ## Usage

-After setting your variables in `config.pde`, you just need to run the sketch and press `s` to save and SVG of your layout.
+After setting your variables in `config.pde`, you just need to run the `app.pde` in Processing and press `s` to save an SVG of your layout.

 ### Key Commands